Akida user guide

 Once a layer has been compiled, new learning episodes can be resumed at any time, even after the model has been saved and reloaded.

-For a layer to learn using Akida Unsupervised Learning, it must first be compiled with specific learning parameters.
+For a layer to learn using Akida Edge Learning, it must first be compiled using

 The following learning parameters can be specified when compiling a layer: